facebookresearch/habitat-lab/habitat-hitl/README.md

 Check out our example HITL apps [here](../examples/hitl/).

-Use these as additional reference to create your own HITL application. we recommend starting by copy-pasting one of the example application folders like `hitl/pick_throw_vr/` into your own git repository, for example `my_repo/my_pick_throw_vr/`.
+Use these as reference to create your own HITL application. we recommend starting by copy-pasting one of the example application folders like `hitl/pick_throw_vr/` into your own git repository, for example `my_repo/my_pick_throw_vr/`.

 ## VR HITL applications